 - Complications from dental surgery such as implants, root canal treatment and extractions

-- Rough tooth brushing
+- Rough tooth brushing or flossing

 - Food stuck between teeth and gums

 In addition, people with a weakened immune system are at greater risk of developing a dental infection.
-The immune system is affected by certain underlying heath conditions, such as diabetes.
-Some medical treatments, such as chemotherapy, also reduce a patient’s natural immunity.
+The immune system is affected by certain underlying health conditions, such as diabetes.
+Some medical treatments, such as chemotherapy, also reduce a patient's natural immunity.

 While none of these things will automatically lead to a tooth or gum abscess, they are all factors which increase the risk of infection.